-We remind also that the trace distance admit a clear operational interpretation due to the Holevo-Helstrom theorem~(see e.g. \cite{Hayashi2016}): if a state is initialized as $\rho$ with probability $1/2$ and $\sigma$ with probability $1/2$, the maximum probability of success in identifying the state correctly is given by:}}
+We also recall that the trace distance admits a clear operational interpretation due to the Holevo-Helstrom theorem~(see e.g. \cite{Hayashi2016}): if a state is initialized as $\rho$ with probability $1/2$ and $\sigma$ with probability $1/2$, the maximum probability of success in identifying the state correctly is given by:}}

 {{For $\rho$ and $\bar\rho$ as defined in Eq.~(\ref{stato_sampling}) and~(\ref{def:avstate}), we introduce the quantity